333fps/vista-sdk/README.md

 ```

 #### Documentation
-If `VISTA_SDK_CPP_BUILD_DOCS` is enabled during the CMake configuration (and Doxygen/Graphviz are installed), HTML documentation will be generated, typically in the build directory.
+If `VISTA_SDK_CPP_BUILD_DOCUMENTATION` is enabled during the CMake configuration (and Doxygen/Graphviz are installed), HTML documentation will be generated, typically in the build directory.